Single Convention on Narcotic Drugs: Governance

-Article 21 bis, added to the treaty by a 1971 amendment, gives the INCB more enforcement power by allowing it to deduct from a nation's production quota of cannabis, opium, and coca the amounts it determines have been produced within that nation and introduced into the illicit traffic.
+Article 21 bis, added to the treaty by a 1971 amendment, gives the INCB more enforcement power by allowing it to deduct from a nation's production quota of opium some or all of the amounts it determines have been produced within that nation and introduced into the illicit traffic.
 This could happen as a result of failing to control either illicit production or diversion of licitly produced opium to illicit purposes.
 In this way, the INCB can essentially punish a narcotics-exporting nation that does not control its illicit traffic by imposing an economic sanction on its medicinal narcotics industry.

 The Single Convention exerts power even over those nations that have not ratified it.
-The International Narcotics Board states:
+Under Article 12, the International Narcotics Board is mandated to request that governments of countries and territories to which the convention does not apply nevertheless furnish estimates of legitimate needs in accordance with the provisions of the convention.
+Should they fail to do so, the convention empowers the Board to establish its own estimates for those countries or territories, and the Parties to the convention are obligated to adhere to that estimate in their dealings with that country or territory.
+Regarding this authority, the International Narcotics Control Board has stated:

 Article 14 authorizes the INCB to recommend an embargo on imports and exports of drugs from any noncompliant nations.
 The INCB can also issue reports critical of noncompliant nations, and forward those reports to all Parties.
 This happened when the United Kingdom reclassified cannabis from Class B to class C, eliminating the threat of arrest for possession.
 See Cannabis reclassification in the United Kingdom.